Equity Awards – Everything You Need to Know

 Once on the next screen, following the steps and include the necessary information to process the new option grant.

-Here we made a new option grant of 15,000 options to Sam Anderson on 01 May 2019.
+Here, we made a new option grant of 1000 options to Amy White on 04 March 2026.
 Once you click on Submit, the grant will be added to the option class.

 Setup Vesting Schedule and Apply to Grants